ULDIR Raid Boss Abilities

 Obliteration Blast is inflicting damage and applying Annihilation to players caught in the blast.

 After you’ve got the boss to 75% health you’ll move into the middle of the room and begin to take 99% less damage (Oblivion Veil) also anyone that moves too close to the boss will be knocked back.

 The moment the phase begins the boss will cast souls Xalzaix’s Awakening.
 This spawns oblivion spheres and also deals damage the entire raid also giving stacks of Annihilation.

 From this point onwards he’ll cast to different abilities throughout the phase Visions of Madness.
 Will spawn adds on top of 5 random players.
 These adds simply just spam cast Mind Flay.
-This stills a huge amount of damage and slows their target.
+This stills a massive amount of damage and slows their target.

 The next ability is Obliteration Beam.
 This is a deadly ability and like all other beams, we’ve seen in the past.
 That no doubt is the one-shot for you.

 The last thing is this phase is the N’raqi Destroyer.
 This guys hit the tanks extremely hard and also have an Essence Shear.
 Also, they have a Void Volley that just deals damage to the entire raid.
 Critical Mass takes 80% less damage to the tanks too close to each other.